chiarapepp/Deep-Learning-Applications-Labs/Lab_2/README.md

 Main objectives:
 - Implement REINFORCE on two environments: CartPole and LunarLander.
-- Improve evaluation metrics by periodically testing the agent over multiple episodes and track average reward and episode length.
+- Periodically testing the agent over multiple episodes and track average reward and episode length.
 - Explore different baseline strategies for variance reduction.
 - Analyze the impact of hyperparameters on training stability.